opentelekomcloud/docs/SMN/SMN User Guide/HTTPHTTPS Message Format.md

 ### Format of HTTP/HTTPS Notification Messages

 After the HTTP/HTTPS subscriber confirms the subscription, the subscriber can receive notification messages published to the topic.
-The HTTP/HTTPS content of the notification message contains JSON character strings, which are described in Table 3.
+The HTTP/HTTPS content of the notification message contains JSON character strings, which are described in <a href="#table3">Table 3</a>.

-**Table 3** Content of an HTTP/HTTPS notification message
+<a name="table3">**Table 3** Content of an HTTP/HTTPS notification message</a>

 <table>
 <tr>